 There are many types of bone cancers in dogs.
 The most are commonly diagnosed in large dog breeds and the majority occurs in senior dogs, though it can also occur at any age.
 Bone cancer in dogs in dogs is aggressive and can rapidly spread to different parts of the body.
 If not diagnosed and managed properly, this can be life-threatening and may happen so fast.

-"Bone cancer in dogs in dogs is aggressive and can rapidly spread to different parts of the body.
+"Bone cancer in dogs is aggressive and can rapidly spread to different parts of the body.

 Canine bone cancer can be classified into many categories.
 Some of the most common ones include:

 Metastatic bone cancer.
 Also called secondary bone cancer, this type of bone cancer usually started from other body parts and then spreads and affects the bones.
 This type of bone cancer is aggressive, acute, and can spread all throughout your fur-baby's body.
 If not diagnosed earlier, this can be quite hard to cure.

 Fibrosarcoma.
 This type of bone cancer in dogs is not expressly aggressive.
 It settles slowly and does not spread so extensively in the body.
 This cancer originates in your fur-baby's fibrous connective tissue joining the bones.
 If your dog has this, he'll start limping, lose his strength, and will appear lethargic.